-Learning Goals Objectives Assessment 1.
-Our graduates will be effective communicators.
+Learning Goals Objectives Assessment Our graduates will be effective communicators.
 1.1.
-Our students will produce quality business and research- oriented documents.
+Our students will produce quality business and research-oriented documents.
 Final exam 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
-Group project/in-class discussion 2.
+Case studies/in-class discussion 2.
 Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
-Group project 2.2.
+Case studies 2.2.
 Students will be able to apply leadership theories and related skills.
-Group project 3.
+Case studies 3.
 Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
-Group project 3.2.
+Case studies 3.2.
 Our students will practice ethics in the duration of the program.
-Group project/in-class discussion/final exam 4.
+Case studies/in-class discussion/final project 4.
 Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
-In-class discussion 5.
-Our graduates will be skilled in problem-solving and critical 5.1.
+In-class discussion 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
+Case studies/in-class discussion/final project

-Group project/in-class discussion/final exam thinking.
-5.2.
-Our students will be prepared to face problems in various Group project/in-class business settings and find solutions. discussion/final exam 5.3.
-Our students will demonstrate competency in critical Group project/in-class thinking. discussion/final exam
+5. Our graduates will be skilled 5.2.
+Our students will be prepared to face problems in Case studies/in-class in problem-solving and critical various business settings and find solutions. discussion/final project thinking.
+5.3.
+Our students will demonstrate competency in critical Case studies/in-class thinking. discussion/final project